code4romania/rvm-api/README.md

 [See the project live](https://www.figma.com/proto/K7Qqywpx1QFVzG1ml2Fa3qsv/Resource-%26-Volunteer-Management-App?scaling=min-zoom)

-DSU (Dispeceratul pentru Situatii de Urgenta) needs a digital tool to manage the resources it has at its disposal, their location, as well as the volunteers and NGOs that are registered to offer help during a crisis situation.
+DSU (Departamentul pentru Situatii de Urgenta) needs a digital tool to manage the resources it has at its disposal, their location, as well as the volunteers and NGOs that are registered to offer help during a crisis situation.
 The aim of this project is to offer a better management solution so that DSU is better prepared for an emergency situation.

 [Contributing](#contributing) | [Built with](#built-with) | [Repos and projects](#repos-and-projects) | [Deployment](#deployment) | [Feedback](#feedback) | [License](#license) | [About Code4Ro](#about-code4ro)